MrJambix/GWA2-Open-Source-Projects/README.md

 6. Vanguard

 Added option to use Cons
-Added Function to Check to Locked Chest (still testing)
+Added Function to Check to Locked Chest

+ToA Dust Farmer

 Custom Changes to GWA2 Headers/CommonFunctions/Addons